MCL Tear Rehab in St. Ann, MO

 Diagnosing an MCL Tear in St. Ann, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
-At Axes Physical Therapy, we have free injury evaluations in St. Ann, MO.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to determine the injury’s extent.
+At Axes Physical Therapy, we offer free injury screenings in St. Ann, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in St. Ann, MO for MCL Tears